-Please note that the submission period is now closed.
-Thank you to those who have submitted; we will be announcing the winning submission in August.
+Please note that the submission period is closed.
+Thank you to those who have submitted.
 Data is still available for download if you are interested in exploring Caltrain’s ridership and existing and future land use along the corridor

 Railroads are complicated, data-driven systems and we need your help using this data to tell a story.
 We are releasing for the first time data that provides a detailed picture of Caltrain’s existing service, corridor and ridership as well as detailed data related to three potential scenarios, or “2040 service visions”, that show how the railroad could grow in the future.
 These scenarios have been developed through the Caltrain Business Plan process.
 Your analysis will help us, and the public, understand them better.

 Key data sets provided include:

 - Ridership Forecasts: Ridership forecasts for each future scenario (Baseline, Medium, and High Growth scenarios) are provided by origin and destination, broken into time of day (Early AM – 1 Hour, AM Peak – 5 Hours, Midday – 4 Hours, PM Peak – 5 Hours, Evening – 4 Hours, and Weekend).